sibartlett/Geo/readme.md

 #### Geo doesn't have the features I need?

-I add data types and/or features when I need them, or when I have the time.
+I add features when I need them, or when I have the time.

-I am taking contributes, but would appreciate discussing your idea(s) first.
+I am taking contributions, but would appreciate discussing your idea(s) first.
 Please raise a ticket to kick off a discussion.

 If Geo does not meet your needs then you should checkout the following libraries: